flyingcakes85/LoveBites/README.md

 cp LoveBites ~/.themes/ -r
 ```

-Change theme using Xfce's appearance settings from app launcher, or run `xfce4-appearance-settings` in a terminal.
+Change theme to LoveBites using Xfce's appearance settings from app launcher, or run `xfce4-appearance-settings` in a terminal.

+Open Xfwm Setting to change Xfwm theme to LoveBites.

 ## Thunar (Gtk CSS) 💞